Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: General-Geometry Neural Whitney Forms (Geo-NeW)

 \subsection{Implementation Details}

-The resulting system can be solved using any preferred method.
-We make use of automatic differentiation to enable efficient batched Newton iterations.
+We solve the resulting system with efficient batched Newton iterations through automatic differentiation.
 We sample initial states as $u_0 \sim \mathcal{N}(0,1)$.
 The solve is batched and GPU-compatible.
 Our framework optionally includes a non-conservative source or body force term, $f_\theta(z)$ \cite{shaffer2025physics}.
-If a forcing is known, it can be included directly, or the learnable version may be used if it is not known, but we have reason to believe there may be external forcing or that the underlying system is not conservative.
+If a forcing is known, it can be included directly, or the learnable version may be used if it is not known, when unmodeled forcing may be present.
 For all evaluations herein, the source is excluded.
 Dirichlet boundary conditions are specified by identifying boundary node sets $\Gamma_D \subset \partial\Omega$.
 In all the learned finite element problems \eqref{eq:learned_fem_system}, boundary nodes are eliminated or constrained explicitly.
 This yields reduced operators acting on the interior subspace, ensuring coercivity and invertibility of the stiffness matrix, as well as exact satisfaction of Dirichlet BCs.
 Additional implementation details are described in Appendix~\ref{sec:app_method_details}.